cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Random Scalar Generation {#random-scalar}

-Two popular algorithms for generating a random integer uniformbly distributed in the range \[0, G.Order() -1\] are as follows:
+Two popular algorithms for generating a random integer uniformly distributed in the range \[0, G.Order() -1\] are as follows:

 ## Rejection Sampling